volodymyrhudyma/blog/content/blog/the-best-momentjs-alternatives.md

 import "dayjs/locale/de";
 ```

-Once it has been imported, it becomes an active locale and you can switch to it or back to the default:
+Once imported, it becomes an active locale and you can switch to it or back to the default:

 ```javascript
 // Switch to "de"